 K = len(sample data): This model will be highly biased towards the majority class (with more samples) and less accurate.

-KNN depends highly on the distance between data samples; hence scaling plays a vital role here.
-Suppose we train the KNN algorithm on unscaled data.
-There can be a case where different attributes lie in various scales, making our model biased towards the features with lesser magnitude values.
-To avoid that, it is always advisable to standardize the attributes before applying the KNN algorithm.
-For a better understanding, please look at this blog to visualize how distance calculation can be affected by scaling.
+K-Nearest Neighbor depends highly on the distance between data samples; hence scaling plays a vital role here.
+Suppose we train the KNN algorithm on unscaled data and different attributes lie in different scales.
+It will make our model biased towards the features with lesser magnitude values.

 So far, we have discussed how we could use the KNN algorithm to solve the classification tasks, but this machine learning algorithm can also solve regression problems.
 We need to tweak the approach slightly.
-Instead of counting the K nearest neighbor class labels, what if we average the data over K neighbors?
-Yes!
-It will act as the regression model in such a scenario.
+Instead of counting the K nearest neighbor class labels, what if we average the output labels for K neighbors?

-For example, let’s say we have a test data X for which we want to predict the continuous variable Y. Suppose we have finalized that our neighbors can only be 3 (i.e., K=3).
-Three neighbors from the training data are:
+For example, let’s say we have test data X for which we want to predict the continuous variable Y. We have finalized that our neighbors can only be 3 (i.e., K=3) X1 → Y1, X2 → Y2, X3 → Y3.

-X1 → Y1, X2 → Y2, X3 → Y3.
-We should be clear that KNN is a supervised learning algorithm; hence, we will always have the corresponding labels for the input variables while training.
-At the time of prediction, we can average the three labels to find the corresponding label of the test data.
-For example, Y = (Y1 + Y2 + Y3)/3.
-This averaging can be replaced with techniques like median, mode, or custom approach.
+KNN is a supervised learning algorithm; hence, we will always have the corresponding labels for the input variables while training.
+At the time of prediction, we can average the three labels to find the corresponding label of the test data, which is nothing but the predicted value for that test sample.
+Here, it will be Y = (Y1 + Y2 + Y3)/3.
+This averaging can be replaced with median, mode, or custom approach techniques.

 The KNN algorithm is well-known for its simplicity and has several key strengths, including:

-Let’s implement the KNN algorithm in python to solve a classification problem.
+Let’s implement the KNN algorithm in Python to solve a classification problem.

 import matplotlib.pyplot as plt # update the plot